 If your pet helps you cope with a mental or emotional health condition, an emotional support animal letter protects your right to live with that animal in Georgia — even in housing with a strict no-pet policy.
 Metro Atlanta’s rapid apartment growth, along with college rentals in Athens and Savannah, means many Georgia renters encounter no-pet and breed-restricted buildings.

 Our Georgia-licensed mental health professionals serve renters across the state — from the capital, Atlanta, to its largest city, Atlanta, plus Atlanta, Savannah, Augusta and Columbus and every community in between.
-Whether you are signing a new lease, renewing an existing one, or moving into student housing, a current letter keeps your housing protections in place.
+Whether you’re signing a new lease, renewing an existing one, or moving into student housing, a current letter keeps your housing protections in place.

 Generalized anxiety, panic disorder, or chronic worry that interferes with focus, sleep, or daily routines.